 Every file is digitally signed by the Guru which created the original file.
 The signatures are checked by any Guru which receives the object and if the signer is unknown to the receiver, the document is not trusted.
 Files may also be encrypted by Guru so that only a Guru with the matching key can decrypt and use the file.
 The encryption and decryption is done automatically so the end user is not burdened with the process.

-We maintain a Guru server at Roos Instruments which distributes software updates to our customers.
-It also gives customers a way of sending back data such as "service request" information that helps us diagnose and fix software issues which may occur in the field.
+Guru loads the correct calibration data based on the DIB, Fixture or Instrument's serial number.
+We maintain a Guru server at Roos Instruments which distributes factory calibration data to our customers.
+It also gives customers a way of sending back a "simulation" that helps us diagnose and fix software issues which may occur in the field.